seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 <h3> Brenek & Ben</h3>

+Brenek primarily worked on implementing the new test cases and managing the coverage details, while also helping with the test plan and diagrams.
+Ben primarily worked on the test plan and the dataflow diagrams, while also helping to implement the test through peer programming.

 <h3> Jack & Arion</h3>

 Jack implemented the new test cases and managed the coverage details.
 He also worked on the dataflow diagrams above.
 Arion created the test plan and aided Jack where possible through peer programing.